 The drysuit is connected to the tank by a low-pressure hose on the regulator.
 You control the volume of air inside the drysuit with an inflator button and an exhaust valve, like with the BCD.
 To maintain neutral buoyancy and prevent a suit-squeeze, add air when you're descending and exhaust air when ascending.
 Use your right hand to deploy both the inflator and deflator buttons.

 If you're wearing a drysuit and you let your arms go weak/limp and fill up with air, you'll create bulging balloons of air at your shoulders, with little air around your lower body.
 This will throw you off-balance, and will often cause you to become positively buoyant.
 And it can cause the air bubble to escape through your neck or wrist seals, which will let water in to the drysuit.
 Keep your arms tucked in close to your body!

-Skilled drysuit divers will set the drysuit exhaust valve to the closed position to get ready for a vertical descent, then add air to the drysuit during the descent to prevent a suit squeeze, and open up the valve when they get into a horizontal position at depth.
+Drysuit divers will purge excess air and set the exhaust valve to the closed position to get ready for a vertical descent, then add air to the drysuit during the descent to prevent a suit squeeze, and open up the valve when they get into a horizontal position at depth.
 Once the exhaust valve is opened, the drysuit will automatically exhaust excess air.
 This means that anytime the diver feels positively buoyant, all they have to do is rotate/roll their left shoulder upward for a couple of seconds to let the excess air exhaust itself, then rotate back to down to level their shoulders.